nh-server/switch-guide/docs/user_guide/modchip/preparing_hekate.md

 **Q: What makes hekate the recommended choice in this guide?**

 A: hekate is a polished, multi-purpose bootloader for the Switch.
-It has the tools to facilitate simple usage of custom firmware and custom operating systems, and aids with organisation and formatting later on in this guide.
+It has the tools to facilitate simple usage of custom firmware and custom operating systems, and aids with organization and formatting later on in this guide.

 **Q: How do you pronounce "hekate"?**